cuiyongbo/hello-world/my_wiki/computer_glossary/linux_filesystem_hierarchy.rst

 used in much the same way; however, the descriptions here are those used specifically for the FHS, and are not considered authoritative for platforms other than Linux.

-   :file:`/`
-      Primary hierarchy root and root directory of the entire file system hierarchy.

    :file:`/bin`
-      Essential command binaries that need to be available in single user mode;
-      for all users, e.g., :command:`cat`, :command:`ls`, :command:`cp`.
+      Essential command binaries that need to be available to all users, e.g., :command:`cat`, :command:`ls`, :command:`cp`.

    :file:`/boot`
       Boot loader files, e.g., kernels, initrd.